developer-zebra/developer-zebra-site/src/datawedge/6-9/guide/input/voice/index.md

 * **Data capture start phrase** - Required phrase to start the data capture. **The default value is "start."** _See Figure 1 and 2._

 * **Data capture end phrase** - Optional phrase that ends the data capture.
-There is no default value. _See Figure 1 and 3._
+There is no default value. _See Figures 1 and 3._

 * **End detection timeout** - Sets the timeout value (in seconds) for the data capture during the “waiting for data” state. **The default value is "0."** If the value is set to "0" and the end phrase is defined, it waits infinitely for the data capture.
 Whereas, when the end phrase is not defined, data is returned immediately.
 This timeout is approximate, as it may encounter a 1 to 2 second delay. _See Figure 1._